mo-gaafar/cuert-backend-task/README.md

 ### Part 3: Postman Testing

 1. Install Postman (if not already installed) from [postman.com](https://www.postman.com/downloads/).
-2. Import the provided `postman_collection.json` file into Postman.
-3. Test each of the API endpoints using the imported collection.
+2. Test each of the API endpoints and create a collection.
-4. Ensure that the requests return the expected responses.
+3. Ensure that the requests return the expected responses.
-5. Capture detailed screenshots of your Postman tests for each API endpoint.
+4. Capture detailed screenshots of your Postman tests for each API endpoint.
-6. Commit the screenshots to the repository.
+5. Commit the screenshots to the repository.

 ## Submission

-Once you have completed the tasks, create a pull request from your `backend-api` branch to the `master` branch of this repository.
+Once you have completed the tasks, create a pull request from your `backend-task` branch to the `master` branch of this repository.
 In the pull request description, provide a brief overview of your approach, any challenges faced, and any additional notes you'd like to share.

 ### Evaluation Criteria